apreshill/labhub/01-onboarding/template/onboarding.md

 * How to decipher the endless list of acronyms your new colleagues are throwing at you :stuck_out_tongue_winking_eye:

 ## Next Steps
 > Make this material more actionable by asking new lab members to collaborate with you on a personalized onboarding plan.
-And don't underestimate the value of their feedback on this material - welcome contributions.
+And don't underestimate the value of their feedback on this material - welcome their contributions.

 Pro-tip!
-Contributors will not only improve the quality of your labhub material, they help with sustainablity.
+Contributions will not only improve the quality of your labhub material, they help make it sustainable.